renoki-co/laravel-helm-demo/README.md

 ### Change Octane version

 The project contains an Octane-based image.
 Same as with the PHP-FPM version, you can change the Octane-based image by editing `Dockerfile.octane`.

+### Workers

+The project contains an PHP CLI-based image that you can use to run your Laravel workers, such as queues or schedulers.
+To change the image, edit `Dockerfile.worker`.

 ## Deploying